Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

+Let us finally mention that after the present paper appeared as a preprint, the first author proved in \cite{P2019} that the Killing vector field in Theorem \ref{thm: existence Killing field} extends beyond the horizon as well.
+The results in \cite{P2019} heavily rely on Theorem \ref{thm: existence Killing field}.

 This paper is structured as follows.
 Section 2 is to introduce the setup and prove Theorem \ref{thm: n = n}.
 The proof of the main result of this paper, Theorem \ref{thm: existence Killing field},---which is obtained by a combination of Theorem \ref{thm: n = n} and \cite[Thm.
 1.6]{Petersen2018}---is included in Section \ref{sec: existence Killing field}.
-The derivation of the key identities is given in the Appendix.
-These identities are applied in proving Lemmas \ref{le: crucial equations} and \ref{baseVac} but they are proven in a general setting.
+The derivation of the key identity is given in the Appendix.
+This identity is applied in proving Lemmas \ref{le: crucial equations} and \ref{baseVac} but they are proven in a general setting.